Brothers Andrew & James Bell, 80 McTier Street Belfast and formerly of Ballygrooby, Randalstown Antrim

 servant, Mary Agnes Stewart (32), also listed.

-MOORE, 221 Rifleman Hugh, 11th Royal Irish Rifles, was killed in action on the 1st July 1916 and is buried in the AIF Burial Ground, Flers.
+MOORE, 221 Rifleman Hugh, 11th Royal Irish Rifles, was killed in action on the 1st July 1916 on the Somme and is buried in the AIF Burial Ground, Flers.
 He was the son of farmer Henry Moore and Martha O'Neill, of Maghereagh, Randalstown.
 The family are recorded at Maghereagh in 1901 and 1911.

 In 1901 Henry (60) and Martha (40) listed Harry (5), James (3) and Hugh (1).